franzpedd/vecmath/README.md

 # vecmath
-vecmath is a C math library with vector and matrix operations with no SIMD operations yet to be used on graphics projects (the reason for yet).
+vecmath is a C math library with vector and matrix operations with no SIMD operations yet, made to be used on graphics projects (the reason for yet).

 ## types
 * vecbool: used for boolean checking, use vec_true/vec_false to check.